soedinglab/transannot/README.md

 ### Annotate workflow

 In the `annotate` module representative sequences will be extracted and used as search input to remove redundancy.
 3 searches (one sequence-sequence and two seqeuce-profile) will be executed.
-It is possible to use any available MMseqs2 [databases] (https://github.com/soedinglab/MMseqs2/wiki#downloading-databases), but we highly recommend to use `Pfam-A.full`, `eggNOG` (profile databases) and `UniProtKB/SwissProt` (sequence database).
+It is possible to use any available MMseqs2 [databases](https://github.com/soedinglab/MMseqs2/wiki#downloading-databases), but we highly recommend to use `Pfam-A.full`, `eggNOG` (profile databases) and `UniProtKB/SwissProt` (sequence database).

 To run annotate module of transannot execute the following command: